milinda/HTRC-DCv2/README.md

-# HTRC-DCv2
+# Secure Data Gateway

-HTRC Data Capsules version 2 based on libvirt
+This is an implementation of concepts in HTRC Data Capsules on top of libvirt.